-Although they must be opened and managed by a parent or guardian, Junior ISAs (JISAs) allow you to save money for any child up to the age of 18.
-As with other ISAs, any returns are currently free of Income Tax and Capital Gains Tax.
+Although they must be started by a parent or guardian, Junior ISAs (JISAs) allow you to save money for any child up to the age of 18.
+As with other ISAs, any returns are currently free of any further liability to Income Tax and Capital Gains Tax.
 Another benefit is that by gifting money to children, you're removing it from your own estate, which could help mitigate Inheritance Tax or reduce the amount payable when you die (see page 14 for more details).